Find Cheap Auto Insurance Quotes in Your Area

 This graph shows how gap coverage can help following an accident.

 Gap insurance is a more commonly available alternative to new-car replacement.
 It's offered by Geico, Progressive, State Farm and USAA, none of which provide new-car replacement insurance.
+You can learn more about the price of Gap insurance in our article about the average cost of gap insurance.

 If you are buying a new car and your insurance company doesn't offer new-car replacement insurance, you might consider adding gap coverage instead if you want to stay with your current insurer.